9 Learning Retention Strategies To Ensure Training Knowledge Stick

 Many external influences can have an impact on your ability to retain information.
 Because your brain has to process a lot of data, the chance is high that at the end of the day, you understand and memorize any pieces of knowledge.
 A lot of learning and development managers are doing the wrong way to foster knowledge retention of employees by making them learn too much new information at once.
 We know that multi-tasking brings you busyness, not productivity.

-Here are some suggestions for engaging the brain and improving learning retention:
+Here are some suggestions for engaging the brain and improving training retention:

 1. Fail productively